AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >[!NOTE]
    >
-   >
-   >
-   ><!--   >
-   ><span class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">A small pop-up window will appear for seven seconds after clicking <strong>Update</strong>, allowing you to undo the update and return to the editing pane before the update is posted.
-The update will be posted if you dismiss the undo pop-up, wait for it to disappear, or navigate away from the page.</span>   >
+   >A small pop-up window will appear for seven seconds after clicking **Update**, allowing you to undo the update and return to the editing pane before the update is posted.
+The update will be posted if you dismiss the undo pop-up, wait for it to disappear, or navigate away from the page.
-   >-->   >
-   >

 1. To reply to an update, see [Reply to updates](../../workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md).